 The X Chromosome and Y chromosomes are called sex chromosomes.
 Apart from 22 pairs of autosomal chromosomes, XX chromosomes are present in female and XY chromosomes in the male.
 However, the XX chromosome does not play any significant role in sex development, Yet it is more significantly involved in sex determination.

 The Y chromosome is responsible for the differentiation of sex.
 If Y chromosome in inherited into the developing embryo, it develops into male otherwise female.
 The SRY gene, Sex determination region present on Y chromosome which is present within TDF region is the candidate gene responsible for the maleness.
-The testis-determining factor on Y chromosome (TDF) has all the genes and sequences which ultimately decides the fate of the embryo.
+The testis-determining factor on the Y chromosome (TDF) has all the genes and sequences which ultimately decides the fate of the embryo.

 If the SRYgene expressed higher during embryogenesis ultimately it favours in testicular differentiation.
 However, some other autosomal genes such as SOX9, SOX3, FGF, WT1, WNT4 and NR0B1 also plays a crucial role in sex determination and differentiation.